apache/openwhisk-xcode/README.md

 ## Features

 ### wsktool
-A small CLI tool that allows developers to create and install OpenWhisk "projects" containing sets of actions (JS and Swift), triggers, and rules with a single command `wsktool install`.
+A small CLI tool that allows developers to create and install OpenWhisk "projects" into the OpenWhisk backend.
+A project contains sets of actions (JS and Swift), triggers, and rules with a single command `wsktool install`.
 You can do the opposite with `wsktool uninstall`.

+wsktool supports referencing depedencies on OpenWhisk projects in Github.
+It will automatically download, bind, and install these with the main project.

 ### WhiskKit
 A Swift 3 set of protocols and classes that lets you implement actions in Xcode.
 Provides an Xcode to OpenWhisk bridge via wsktool that allows you to directly install Xcode-based OpenWhisk actions into OpenWhisk.